NETWAYS/icinga2-scom-connector/README.md

 The other part of the tool will query all open alerts from SCOM and publish that status into Icinga, so you can see and get alerted about open problems.

+## Notice

+This tool is currently work in progress, but feel free to play and comment! :-)

 ## Requirements

 * Perl, at least 5.10 (tested on that platform)